mitchshiotani/DLfromGitHub/README.md

 ## How To Use:

+1. Download main_dl_github.py
-1. In command line, move to the directory with main_dl_github.py in it
+2. In command line, move to the directory with main_dl_github.py in it
-2. Run python main_dl_github.py + <necessary parameters> .
+3. Run python main_dl_github.py + <necessary parameters> .
 Enter parameters as shown below:

    `python main_dl_github.py -u=<username> -p=<password> -o=<organization name> -r=<repository name> -b=<branch, or tag, to download> -d=<directory to download>`
   - `username`:                       GitHub username.